 3 days in Barcelona: What to do, see and eat!

 Be it for the whimsical architecture by Antoni Gaudi, the spectacular cuisine or the magical creations of Picasso, Barcelona has been always a breathtaking destination for all the globetrotters out there.
-In fact, it can be referred to as the most popular city in Europe which enticed thousands of visitors for years.
+In fact, it can be referred to as the most popular city in Europe which entice thousands of visitors each year.

-Whether it is sightseeing that attracts you or you want to enjoy the metro time, Barcelona is perfect for every purpose.
-There’s enough in that city to keep you rooted for a week or more than that.
-The city is close (and compact) enough to tackle in three days—be it on foot, along the Gothic Quarter’s cobblestoned streets, or in easy-to-use public transport to the top of Mount Tibidabo.
+Whether it is stunning sightseeing that attracts you or you want to enjoy the metro time, Barcelona is perfect for every purpose.
+There’s enough in the city to keep you rooted for a week or more than that.
+The city is close (and compact).
+Enough to tackle in three days—be it on foot, along with the main places to see.
 Here’s how to make the most of your long weekend to Spain ’s most dazzling city.
-All that you need is asmart planning for visiting Barcelona and book a thrilling deal for your tickets and accommodation.
+All that you need is a smart plan for visiting Barcelona.

 Howbeit, here’s the best itinerary for three days in Barcelona, totally doable at an easy peasy pace.